Tobias314/pyspatialkit/README.md

 # Pyspatialkit
-An open source python library for working and storing large amount of geospatial data with a focus on raster and point cloud data.
+An open source python library for analysing and storing large amounts of geospatial data with a focus on raster and point cloud data.

 ## Development Guide
 ### Front End Development